jefgodesky/pokefave-react/README.md

 Lints code to Standard TS and then launches the test runner in the interactive watch mode.

+### `npm run dev`

+Runs the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### `npm run build`